Atarilab/DOOM/README.md

 The master manager is the entry point of DOOM.
 It loads up the necessary configurations based on the arguments you provide to it, the main one being the `task`, used to resolve the task, robot and interface (sim/real).
 For example, `rl-velocity-sim-go2` is used to resolve the robot: Go2, the interface: simulation, the controller type: rl, and the method: contact.
 It follows the convention: `<controller-type>-<method>-<interface>-<robot>`
 .
 The available configs are defined in [`task_configs.py`](src/tasks/task_configs.py) and can be appended with new ones for new tasks.

 [`LowLevelCmdPublisher`](https://github.com/Atarilab/DOOM/blob/main/src/master_manager/master_manager/low_level_cmd_publisher.py) is the ROS2 node inside the `master_manager` that runs the main program loop inside the callback.
 Essentially, it updates the states and passes them to the controller that is active, which returns low-level commands which could be in the form of PD targets or torques.
 The low-level commands are then published through the unitree communication channel (which uses DDS), to either the simulation interface or real robot interface (which are automatically resolved from the task name).
-Optionally, the UI Interface can be run concurrently with the `LowLevelCmdPublisher` inside `master_manager` using the `enable-ui` argument.
+Optionally, the UI Interface can be run concurrently with the `LowLevelCmdPublisher` inside `master_manager` using the `ui` argument.

 ### 📈 [State Manager](src/state_manager/state_manager/state_manager.py)
 The state manager is responsible for listening to different ROS2/DDS topics.
 Each subscriber also has callbacks/handlers which are defined in [`state_manager/msg_handlers.py`](src/state_manager/state_manager/msg_handlers.py).
 The state manager then makes these states available to your controllers in the form of a dictionary.